PiRogueToolSuite/piroguetoolsuite.github.io/content/blog/Monthly report #26 - 2024-03/index.md

 We are hosting a beta version of Colander which is open to community members.
 Feel free to ask for an account.

 # What we plan to do next month
-* continue working on the implementation of a privacy-preserving telemetry for PiRogue and Colander users can opt-out
+* continue working on the implementation of a privacy-preserving telemetry for PiRogue and Colander users can opt out
 * continue testing and fixing bugs
 * continue working on the project documentation